 Mid-Atlantic Book Reviewers: “Outstanding historical fiction.”

-England’s Glorious Rebellion, in which Parliament overthrows King James II and invites William of Orange to take the throne, results in administrative chaos in the colonies.
-Into the void steps an obscure Manhattan merchant who proclaims himself governor of the Colony of New York.
+When Parliament overthrows King James II and invites William of Orange to take the English throne, King Louis of France declares war on England and the French, with their Indian allies, undertake the conquest of New York.
+Meanwhile, the Parliament’s Glorious Revolution results in administrative chaos in the colonies.
+Into the void in New York steps an obscure Manhattan merchant who proclaims himself governor of the Colony.
 Jacob Leisler intimidates the citizenry and tries to purge New York of all Catholics instead of reacting to the French and Indian invaders who have massacred the inhabitants of Schenectady.
-In Inglorious Rebellion, Sean O’Cathail must decide which enemy he will fight first.
+In The Trail of a Traitor, Sean O’Cathail must decide which enemy he will fight first.

 Beyond the Frontier (to come)